MichaelKreil/blockchain-plus/README.md

 blockchainPlus(1000); // <- creates 1000 blockchains!!!
 ```

-The library even come with a fully fledged test suite!
+The library even comes with a fully fledged test suite!

 Yes, you have richtig gelesen!
+Watch and staune:

 ```sh
 % npm test